OkilyDokily/BlazorMeetup/README.md

 #### To Download:

+New: Go to the sql server branch to get the version setup for microsoft sql server. (git checkout sqlserver)

 Warning about the Docker container: Hosting a docker container on Azure can be very expensive in my experience, so keep that in mind.

 You will need to have node installed to use tailwind.